bernalp/github_and_blogpost/README.md

 ## Project Motivation <a name="motivation"></a>

-For this project, I was interestested using Data Visualization, Model Validation, and XG Boost to Starbucks Customer Survey data for better understand:
+This is my first project as a student from [Udacity](https://www.udacity.com/) "Data Science Nanodegree Program".
+I was interestested using Data Visualization, Model Validation, and XG Boost to Starbucks Customer Survey data for better understand:

 1. What factors affect to customers loyalty?
 2. How income, location, and visit rate contributed to customers loyalty?